 Natural disasters, floods, fires, and other weather events can easily cause system outages.
 While we can always insure against such occurrences, it’s very difficult to provide a system with total protection from incidents like these.

 There are things we can do to provide even more protection for systems, however.
 In addition to network redundancy processes, systems can be protected using a process known as network diversity.

-Network diversity involves designing duplicates which can be located in a number of different geographic locations.
-Usually companies will choose to house these duplicates in different data centres, but the cloud can also be used for safety measures like these.
+Network diversity involves designing duplicates that can be located in a number of different geographic locations.
+Usually, companies will choose to house these duplicates in different data centers, but the cloud can also be used for safety measures like these.

 If you’d like to learn more about network redundancy, or you’re simply looking for new ways of increasing reliability for your business, don’t hesitate to get in touch with our team.